ajayabt/Bootstrap-Portfolio/README.md

 ## Credits

-All code is my own (as you can probably tell :D).
+Bootstrap has been used for major elements within the code e.g. Jumbotron, cards, accordian, navbar and footer.
+Any custimisation and layout is my own work.
 Thank you to the bootcamp instructors and TAs who have enabled me to get this far!

 ## Screenshot and links